How to present leadership experience on your resume (for engineers and technical professionals)

 For manufacturing leadership:

-Adjust emphasis, don’t use the same CV everywhere.
+Adjust the emphasis — don’t use the same resume everywhere.

 Common mistakes to avoid

-❌ Leaving leadership buried at the bottom of the CV
+❌ burying leadership at the bottom of your resume

 Before submitting:

-• Is leadership visible in the first half of your CV?
+• Is leadership visible in the first half of your resume?

 • Have you included team size and scope?